redfast00/brandmeister-dmr-sea/README.md

 # Brandmeister bridge to mumble

-Stream Brandmeister DMR calls using the Simple External Application terminal protocol.
+Stream Brandmeister DMR calls using the Simple External Application protocol.
 This connects a BrandMeister
 DMR talkgroup to a Mumble bot user, enableing people to listen to a DMR talkgroup without a radio.